ibm-cloud-docs/monitoring/dashboards.md

-## Creating custom dashboards through the Web UI
+## Creating custom dashboards in the Web UI
 {: #custom_ui}

 When you create a custom dashboard, you can start from a template such as a pre-defined dashboard, or choose a blank dashboard.
 A dashboard includes panels that are configured to display specific data in a number of different formats.
 You also set how data is aggregated.
 The **scope** defines what data is used for aggregation and displayed.
 You can set the scope at a dashboard level, or override for individual panels.